rodolfomiranda/sidetree-cardano/README.md

 }
 ```
 7. Tranasction: it use the first derived shelley address from mnemonics to transfer 1 ADA to itself and write metadata.
 The only cost is the tranasction fee that is around 0.17 - 0.18 ADA.
-8. Interaction with Cardano blockchain is provided by blockfrost API initially.
-But it can easily extend to other APIs just as Gimbalabs Dandelion API, or direct queries if running side by side with a node and db-sync.
+8. Interaction with Cardano blockchain is provided by Gimbalabs [Dandelion API](https://gimbalabs.com/dandelion) or by [Blockfrost](https://blockfrost.io).
+You need select correct import in src/CardanoClient.ts (if you use Bockfrost also need to configure your projectId in json/testnet-cardano-config.json)
 9. The protocol waits for a minumun block confirmations until we accepts the transactions as valid.
 The greated the safer, but it takes longer to have the DID published in blockchain.
 10. Proof of fee and Value Locking are not implememted.
 ## DIF Specifications